Azure Miles Records ~ the Music of Michael Robinson

 Postlude: Eight years after our meeting, I was deeply moved by the Shivkumar Sharma-Anindo Chatterjee recording of Raga Charukeshi.
 For the first time, I experienced the unique rasa of Charukeshi, and it truly is one of India's most beautiful ragas.
 After four years of contemplating, and studying this recording from time-to-time, I composed, and released my own composition based on Charukeshi in 2002.

 In December 2004, I had the pleasure of being interviewed by classical music host, Martin Perlich, on KCSN FM.
 We focused on my recent 4-CD release, Dhani, a gorgeous, hypnotic morning raga introduced to me by a Hariprasad Chaurasia recording.
 Dhani also happens to be the name George and Olivia gave their son.
 As I was saying goodbye to Martin, I felt someone else looking at me, which was odd because we were alone in the studio.
 Startled, I turned to my right, and there, placed on the narrow end of a partition wall, was Richard Avedon's famous orange and green photo image of George from 1967, with the open palm of his right hand raised in Shiva's "fear not" gesture.
-Martin and I had discussed Harrison briefly, and I had the mystical sensation that George was greeting me from beyond!
+Martin and I had discussed Harrison briefly, and I had the mystical sensation that George was sending a supportive message from beyond!

 Sam Cooke: The Mystery of the Beatles' Musical Origin Solved published in 2010, speculates on the Beatles early inspiration.